zemit-cms/core/STANDARD.md

 - Never use "ReadConnection" as an alias or property inside a Model
 - Never allow primary key modification "ID" within the whitelist
 - UserID allow for admin and dev only and force UserID using the identity service
+- Avoid defining classes using raw string, it's suggested to use `Namespace\ClassName::class` instead

 ## Phalcon Specific Standard Recommendation
 - Never use the same name for an alias and a property